cbolz/summit-fy19/ansible-and-cloudforms-better-together/lab/index.md

     ![My Service Install Package Provisioning](../../common/img/my-services-installpackage-provisioning.png)

-    ***Note:*** In this example the Playbook completed successfully.
+    :heavy_check_mark: ***NOTE*** In this example the Playbook completed successfully.
 In your case it might be still running and not be complete.
 Click the little reload icon on the page to reload the information while the Playbook is executed in the background.

 1. This concludes this part of the lab.